Constructing metric spaces from systems of walls: Introduction

 This can be compared to (and, via \cite{sistozalloum:morse}, be viewed as greatly extending) the situation for pseudo-Anosov mapping classes acting on the curve graph \cite{masurminsky:geometry:1}; outer space and the free factor complex \cite{bestvinafeighn:hyperbolicity,dowdalltaylor:contracting}; and rank-one isometries acting on the curtain model of a CAT(0) space \cite{petytsprianozalloum:hyperbolic}.

-The partitions that are used to construct the above hyperbolic space are obtained by closest-point projecting to strongly contracting geodesics of $S$, similarly to the construction of the curtain model in \cite{petytsprianozalloum:hyperbolic}, but the choice of $\C\subset2^P$ is a little different to the notion of \emph{$L$--separation} used there; see Definition~\ref{def:ball_sep}.
+The partitions that are used to construct the hyperbolic core are obtained using closest-point projection to strongly contracting geodesics of $S$, similarly to the construction of the curtain model in \cite{petytsprianozalloum:hyperbolic}, but the choice of $\C\subset2^P$ is a little different to the notion of \emph{$L$--separation} used there; see Definition~\ref{def:ball_sep}.

 The statement of Theorem~\ref{introthm:universal} is purely about the metric space $S$ and its isometries.
 Applying it to groups acting properly on $S$, we can obtain a simultaneous WPD action of \emph{all} strongly contracting elements; see Corollary~\ref{cor:equivariant_characterisation} and Proposition~\ref{prop:wpd}.